Immersed in the Umbria hills, a truly stunning location and ideally located for travel with kids

 If you are flying from the UK (south)- Our recommended airport is Ancona from London Stansted or Gatwick.
-Ryan Air fly at least once a day (often twice on Saturdays).
-Easy Jet fly in summer from Gatwick.
-Ancona is a brand new airport and is small and efficient and is less than 1 hour drive from the villa. – ideal for travelling with small children.
+Ryan Air fly at least once a day.
+Easy Jet fly in summer from Gatwick to Ancona airport.
+Ancona is a new airport, is small and efficient and is less than 1 hour drive from the villa.
+Ideal for travelling with small children.

 The nearest airport for direct flights from London is Perugia, which is less than half an hour’s drive from the house.
-Saturday flights are only available for selected dates in July and August.
+Saturday flights are only available for selected dates in high season.
 Ryan Air offer the only direct flight from the UK to Perugia from Stansted.
-There may be flights from Frankfurt and Belgium.
+British Airways fly to Perugia from London Heathrow.
+There are often flights from Frankfurt and Belgium.

 Ryan Air also fly into Bologna, Pisa and Rome – all are a 2.5-3 hour drive from the villa.
+Rome is a the nearest and has a great choice of flights from most places in Europe.
 Ryan Air also fly into Pescara and Rimini from London Stansted.
 Jet 2 fly from the North of England to Pisa.
 For more information regarding flights skyscanner is great.